metio/terraform-provider-k8s/docs/data-sources/flows_netobserv_io_flow_collector_v1beta2_manifest.md

 Optional:

-- `disable_alerts` (List of String) 'disableAlerts' is a list of alerts that should be disabled.Possible values are:<br>'NetObservNoFlows', which is triggered when no flows are being observed for a certain period.<br>'NetObservLokiError', which is triggered when flows are being dropped due to Loki errors.<br>
+- `disable_alerts` (List of String) 'disableAlerts' is a list of alerts that should be disabled.
+Possible values are:<br> 'NetObservNoFlows', which is triggered when no flows are being observed for a certain period.<br> 'NetObservLokiError', which is triggered when flows are being dropped due to Loki errors.<br>
-- `include_list` (List of String) 'includeList' is a list of metric names to specify which ones to generate.The names correspond to the names in Prometheus without the prefix.
-For example,'namespace_egress_packets_total' shows up as 'netobserv_namespace_egress_packets_total' in Prometheus.Note that the more metrics you add, the bigger is the impact on Prometheus workload resources.Metrics enabled by default are:'namespace_flows_total', 'node_ingress_bytes_total', 'workload_ingress_bytes_total', 'namespace_drop_packets_total' (when 'PacketDrop' feature is enabled),'namespace_rtt_seconds' (when 'FlowRTT' feature is enabled), 'namespace_dns_latency_seconds' (when 'DNSTracking' feature is enabled).More information, with full list of available metrics: https://github.com/netobserv/network-observability-operator/blob/main/docs/Metrics.md
+- `include_list` (List of String) 'includeList' is a list of metric names to specify which ones to generate.
+The names correspond to the names in Prometheus without the prefix.
+For example, 'namespace_egress_packets_total' shows up as 'netobserv_namespace_egress_packets_total' in Prometheus.
+Note that the more metrics you add, the bigger is the impact on Prometheus workload resources.
+Metrics enabled by default are: 'namespace_flows_total', 'node_ingress_bytes_total', 'workload_ingress_bytes_total', 'namespace_drop_packets_total' (when 'PacketDrop' feature is enabled), 'namespace_rtt_seconds' (when 'FlowRTT' feature is enabled), 'namespace_dns_latency_seconds' (when 'DNSTracking' feature is enabled).
+More information, with full list of available metrics: https://github.com/netobserv/network-observability-operator/blob/main/docs/Metrics.md
 - `server` (Attributes) Metrics server endpoint configuration for Prometheus scraper (see [below for nested schema](#nestedatt--spec--processor--metrics--server))

 <a id="nestedatt--spec--processor--metrics--server"></a>